 Using Customer Center to Access Technical Support

-If you have already searched the knowledgebase, read the product documentation, checked the forums and still have not found a resolution for your issue, you may open a Service Request with SUSE Technical Support.
-You have access to technical support if you are a customer with a Standard or Priority subscription, if you are an Accredited or Solution Partner, if you are a Registered Partner, school or academic institution that has purchased a package of Service Requests, or if you have purchased Premium Support or Technology Partner Support.
+If you have already searched the knowledgebase, read the product documentation, checked the forums and still have not found a resolution for your issue, you may open an Incident with SUSE Technical Support.
+You have access to technical support if you are a customer with a Standard or Priority subscription, if you are an Accredited or Solution Partner, a Registered Partner, a school or academic institution that has purchased a package of Incidents, or if you have purchased Premium Support or Technology Partner Support.
 If you do not meet these criteria and would like to access SUSE Technical Support, please contact SUSE or your local partner to find out how you can participate in one of our purchasing programs to qualify.
 You may also purchase SUSE products from SUSE Shop.

 Create a Login and Activate Your Subscriptions

 When you purchase SUSE products or support, the primary contact provided from your organization will receive a confirmation email containing your unique registration code(s), which you use to activate and manage your subscription and benefits.

 If you have an existing account, and all your codes are registered, all SUSE product licenses and support entitlements will be added automatically.

 If you do not already have an account, please go to https://scc.suse.com and click on “Create an account” and follow the instructions provided.
 Then activate your newly created profile at https://scc.suse.com/login using the credentials you have just chosen.

 Each contact in your organization needs their own user account in order to access technical support, training and patches.
 To add or update users, follow these steps:

 - On the Dashboard, you'll find a list of management tools.
 Click on “Organization.”